 The SOLO Contemporary Performance Forum (SCPF) is a South West based organisation, working out of Falmouth and Bristol.
 It offers practical, artistic, financial and production support to regional, national and international solo performance makers via several platforms, including artists’ laboratories, residencies, scratch and showcase events, public interviews and a new website.
 It was founded by Misri Dey in 2005, who works as artistic director, with Hannah Sullivan as the co-ordinator of the Bristol group.

 SOLO Socials invite you to come and eat, talk, drink and speak about your work and your plans.
 SOLO Labs are intensive development labs, where several invited solo practitioners are given studio space in which to explore emergent ideas or develop work already in progress, including opportunities for workshopping the material, showing and getting practitioner-centred feedback.
 SOLO Dialogues are a series of public conversations, where solo practitioners discuss how they make their work.
 SOLO Residencies offer week long studio space for practitioners who are developing a piece of work, often incorporating collaborators and potential scratch showings of the work.
 SOLO Workshops are artist led and offer the opportunity for solo makers to share skills with their making processes.
 SOLO Scratch offers solo makers the opportunity to share their work in progress with a peer artist audience to gain feedback for development.
-CLUB SOLO offer solo makers a platform to show finished work within a quarterly programme at The Wardrobe Theatre, Bristol and a new graduate platform of solo work at Falmouth Poly.
+CLUB SOLO offer solo makers platforms to show work at different stages of development – within a quarterly programme at The Wardrobe Theatre, Bristol and a new graduate platform of solo work at Falmouth Poly.
 SOLO Community includes our social media site, for up to date dialogue and exchange, as well as an email link for you to be in touch with us.